vrk-kpa/suomifi-ui-components/.styleguidist/accessibility.md

 * Text contrast is at least 4.5:1 in each component state
 * The contrast of essential non-text information is at least 3:1 with its surrroundings.
 * Colour is not used as the only way to convey information.
+* Target size for interactive elements is at least 24 x 24 pixels or there are no adjacent interactive elements within a 24px circle.

 ### Keyboard and pointer device